 How does light get in when our eyes are closed?

 “Light influences our internal clock through specialized “light-sensitive” cells in the retina of our eyes,” the HMS researchers reported.
 “These cells, which occupy the same space as the rods and cones that make vision possible, tell the brain whether it is daytime or nighttime, and our sleep patterns are set accordingly.”

 Light exposure causes our internal clock to go haywire.
 It literally doesn’t know what time it is – or when optimum bedtime should occur.

-Our research contacts at Harvard Medical School suggest cleaning up your sleep environment by taking these steps:
+Harvard Medical School suggests cleaning up your sleep environment by taking these steps: